jorgcastellano/Knowledge-Convey/wp-content/plugins/yith-event-tickets-for-woocommerce/readme.txt

 * Handle ticket stock
 * Insert start and end date of the ticket
 * Integration with Google Calendar
-* Print out the ticket from the summary page after the purchase
-* Download the ticket in PDF format
-* Receive the ticket as email attachment

 = Premium features: =